yaozhujia/yaozhujia.github.io/_projects/eiffel.md

 ---
 layout: page
-title: Eiffel: An FP Error Detection Tool
+title: Eiffel
-description: A tool used to detect significant floating-point errors.
+description: Eiffel is a tool used to detect significant floating-point errors.
 Instead of search such significant floating-point errors, Eiffel infers the input ranges that triggers such errors via polynomial extrapolation.
 The input ranges inferred by Eiffel can work with program rewrite engines like Herbie.
 img: assets/img/eiffel-arch.png
 importance: 1
 category: Numerical Program Analysis